 The baritone ukulele, the largest of the ukulele family of instruments, uses a completely different tuning which is the same as the first four strings of the guitar: DGBE.
 This makes it an excellent instrument for adapting classical guitar music to the ukulele.
 The book Graded Repertoire for the Baritone Ukulele provides a full graded repertoire from beginner to advanced pieces of music specifically for the baritone uke.

 Classical Guitar Music

 Music that works particularly well on the ukulele is music written for the classical guitar.
 I wrote a whole article posted at Classical Guitar Corner on the benefits and process of arranging classical guitar music for ukulele.
 Here’s a video interview I did there with Simon Powis.

 Ukulele players are most used to strumming in the right hand while holding on to different moving chord shapes in the left hand.
-However, in recent years there has been a burgeoning interest in “fingerstyle” ukulele — approaching the ukulele with the fingers of the right hand rather than strumming chords.
-This opens up the possibility of playing multiple musical lines (or voices) on the instrument at the same time, and this is essential for playing classical music on the ukulele.
+However, recently there has been renewed interest in “fingerstyle” ukulele—playing with the right-hand fingers rather than strumming chords.
+This opens up the possibility of playing multiple musical lines (or voices) on the instrument at the same time.
+This is essential for playing classical music on the ukulele.

 So let’s first look at the right hand.
 The best approach to playing classical ukulele in the right hand is to use the traditional classical guitar fingering: pima.
 These letters are derived from the Spanish words for the digits:

 - a=ring (anular)

 (The little or pinky finger, “c” for “chicito” in Spanish, is typically not used except when strumming for classical ukulele.)

 Using these four fingers gives us the most flexibility to play across the strings.
 It also allows us to maintain multiple voices at once—playing melodies and harmony together.